 In order to completely get out of the trap of depression and no longer be harmed by the idea of fame, we must first clearly see the fallacious thinking and perspectives that Satan inculcates us with, such as: “Alive, be man of men; dead, be soul of souls,” “To be a man is to get ahead,” “One should bring honor to his ancestors,” and “To be a scholar is to be at the top of society.”
 We have to clearly see that desire for fame and gain is one of the ways Satan corrupts mankind, and see the consequences of its pursuit.
 Just like the many people around us who fight so hard for fame and gain, they throw every ounce of their energy into their studies or career to win all sorts of glory and achieve success.
 They don’t have time to relax, to spend time with their family or children, and their family relationships become more and more distant; their own lives are really dreary and full of suffering.
 Some students burn the midnight oil in their studies to make a name for themselves, wanting to get the best grades and stand out from among their peers so that in the future they can get a high-paying job.
 As a result, these children have all sorts of medical problems at a young age and some even lose their hope in life when they face setbacks in their studies.
 Some office workers curry favor, engage in flattery and revelry with others so that they can become well-known and fit in with societal trends.
 They constantly put on a false front and are tormented to the point that they are worn in body and soul, but they lack the strength to escape.
 They are hemmed in by suffering and worries; they’re in so much pain they have lost their will to live.
 There are even those who blindly do battle with their own destiny to make a name for themselves; they pay every price and become bruised and battered by life.
 They cannot face failure and decide to commit suicide, putting an end to their lives.
 It’s evident from this that fame and gain tightly bind mankind just like shackles, and the more arduously we pursue them, the more emptiness and pain we feel.
 Ultimately we feel more and more darkness, leading us to march toward death.
 This is why pursuing fame and gain is utterly devoid of meaning and value.

 God’s words say: “Regardless of differences in ability, IQ, and willpower, people are all equal before fate, which makes no distinction between the great and the small, the high and the low, the exalted and the mean.
 What occupation one pursues, what one does for a living, and how much wealth one amasses in life are not decided by one’s parents, one’s talents, one’s efforts or one’s ambitions, but are predetermined by the Creator” (“God Himself, the Unique III”).
 God is the Creator and we are created beings.
 Whether our fate is a life of poverty or wealth, whatever kind of work the future holds, whatever the course of our lives will be, this is all within God’s hands, and He preordained this long ago, regardless of how we strive and struggle.
 However much God bestows upon us is however much we are able to gain, and if He doesn’t bestow something on us, no matter how hard we fight for it, it will be to no avail.
 Just as the sayings go, “Man’s destiny is determined by Heaven” and “Man proposes, but God disposes.”
 This is why we should establish proper objects of pursuit and no longer rely on our own work, but accept our fate from the heavens and do our best.
-We should do whatever we are able to do, and in everything obey God’s rule and arrangements, handing over everything we have to God and allowing Him to manage it.
+We should do whatever we are able to do, and in everything’s rule and arrangements, handing over everything we have to God and allowing Him to manage it.
 Living this way is very relaxing, very freeing.

-Just like Job in, he didn’t seek to stand out from among others to have others admire and look up to him, instead, he sought to follow the path of fearing God and shunning evil.
+Just like Job in the Bible, he didn’t seek to stand out from among others to have others admire and look up to him, instead, he sought to follow the path of fearing God and shunning evil.
 He sought to recognize God’s rule in his daily life and achieve obedience to it so that he could be in accord with God’s will in his every word and deed, and not offend God’s disposition.
 This is why when Job had an abundance of possessions, he still held fast to the path of fearing God and shunning evil, frequently making sacrifices in worship of God.
 After his trials when he was left with nothing and his entire body was even covered with boils, in spite of the pain of losing his children and wealth, he didn’t utter a single word blaming God.
 Over his decades of experience Job gained a deep understanding that humans are created beings and everything we have has been given by God.
 He believed that everything is in God’s hands, and regardless of whether God bestows blessings or takes things away, His name must be praised.
 Ultimately, Job relied on his faith, obedience, and reverence for God to stand witness for Him, thoroughly shaming Satan, making it turn tail and run and becoming a free man who was never again troubled by Satan.
 Throughout his life Job never pursued money or fame, nor did he care about how the world saw him; all he pursued was following the path of God, and thus he obtained God’s approval.
 His life was relaxing, liberating, freeing, and he also lived out a most meaningful, most valuable life.
 So only when we establish correct goals for life and have genuine understanding of God’s rule can we obtain release and freedom, fully escape from Satan’s harm, get out of the trap of depression, and lead a happy, joyful life within God’s care and protection.

 Finding God Is True Happiness (Part 2)